FarronF/limerick-council-meetings/meetings/2017/11/20-Monthly Meeting of Metropolitan District of Limerick/Minutes Re-Scheduled Monthly Meeting - Monthly Meeting of Metropolitan District of Limerick - 27th October 2017.md

 ***outages across the Metropolitan District of Limerick.***

-The motion was proposed by Cmhlr. Ó Ceallaigh and seconded by Councillor Costelloe.--- 8
+The motion was proposed by Cmhlr. Ó Ceallaigh and seconded by Councillor Costelloe.
+---
+8

 In proposing the motion Cmhlr. Ó Ceallaigh noted that the notice given by Irish Water of